its-brianwithai/local-context-mcp/README.md

 The `config.json` file contains:

 - `repoBasePath`: The base directory containing your repositories/projects (required)
+- `searchableDirectories`: Array of directory names within repoBasePath that can be searched (required)
 - `cacheDir`: Directory for caching analysis results (default: `./mcp-cache`)

 ### Claude Desktop Integration